sai2565/Network-Topology-Discovery-NodeJs/README.md

 b.
 The configuremachine.js file has the code that sets ups a server with specified configuration info that can be read from an external configuration file.

 c. scanNetwork function is used to trigger a network scanning for discovering all the machines connedted on to the network

+d.
+I hept all the config info inside driver files of each testcases